How to Use GPT-5.2 for Video Translation [2026 Guide]

 Why does GPT-5.2 use more credits than other models?

 GPT-5.2 is a larger, more capable model that processes more context and produces higher-quality, nuance-aware translations.
 The extra compute and token usage result in higher credit consumption per minute.
-The tradeoff is better idiom handling, tone preservation, and instruction following—worth it when quality and storytelling are priorities.
+The trade-off is better idiom handling, tone preservation, and instruction following—worth it when quality and storytelling are priorities.

 Do I need to edit the script after GPT-5.2 translates?